Edgar-Donk/frothy-brew/docs/colour_picker/starting_hsv.rst

 do not allow an empty entry part, changes have to be made with a part entry input which can be prefixed as necessary.

-When validating use the current input, rather than the text if allowed.
+When validating use the current input, rather than the text if we can.
 This prevents a completely empty editing area.

-It would be better if we could import the upper size limit and reuse the validation code, since all the code is exactly the same otherwise.
+It would be better if the upper size limit is imported and reuse the validation code, since all the code is otherwise exactly the same.
 This has been done by inserting the upper limit in the spinbox call to the register function.
 The validate command accepts just the number, but cannot have an attribute such as ``upper=360``.

-After all that we should have a script that looks like the following, it should be a reasonably similar to 02all3colours.py.
+After all that we should have a script that looks like 02all3colours.py.

 .. container:: toggle